coreinfrastructure/best-practices-badge/doc/security.md

 In each software development process we identify the specific issues that most need to be addressed, and then address them.

+We do *not* use a waterfall model for software development.
+It's important to note that when we use the word *process* it has a completely different meaning from a time *phase*.
+Instead, we use the word "process" with its standard meaning in software and systems engineering, that is, a "process" is just a "set of interrelated or interacting activities which transforms inputs into outputs" (ISO ISO 9000:2005, quoted in ISO/IEEE 12207:2008).
+In a waterfall model, these processes are done to completion in a strict sequence of "phases": you create all of the requirements in one phase, then do all the design in the next phase, and so on.
+Winston Royce's paper "Managing the Development of Large Software Systems" (1970) notes that this naive waterfall approach
+"is risky and invites failure" - in practice
+"design iterations are never confined to the successive steps".
+We obviously *do* determine what the software will do differently (requirements), as well as design, implement, and verify it, so we certainly do have these processes.
+However, as with almost all real software development projects, we perform these processes in parallel, iterating and feeding back as appropriate.

 Below are the overall security requirements, followed by how we approach security in design, implementation,